Anupshr/DeskTop-AssisTant/README.md

 https://www.jetbrains.com/pycharm/download/?section=windows
 # Then paste this script and run
 it will be your assistant
-# When you modify this comment in instragram me
+# When you want to modify this code comment me in instragram
 I give you modified code